 Lawrence A Didomenico, DPM is a Podiatry Specialist in Youngstown, Ohio.
 He graduated with honors from Ohio College of Podiatric Medicine in 1987.
 Having more than 30 years of diverse experiences, especially in PODIATRY, Dr Lawrence A Didomenico affiliates with many hospitals including St Elizabeth Youngstown Hospital, Northside Medical Center, St Elizabeth Boardman Health Center, and cooperates with other doctors and specialists in medical group Ankle And Foot Care Centers.

 Steve A McClain, MDAdjunct Professor Dermatology and Emergency Medicine

 Stony Brook, LI

 Steve McClain, MD hails from High Ridge, Missouri.
 He graduated from the University of Missouri and trained at the University of Vermont with Dermatopathology fellowship at New York University.
-He is Associate Professor of Dermatology and Emergency Medicine at SUNY at Stony Brook with research interests in Wound Healing, Malignant Melanoma, and Pathology Informatics.
+He is Adjunct Professor of Dermatology and Emergency Medicine at SUNY at Stony Brook with research interests in Wound Healing, Malignant Melanoma, and Pathology Informatics.
 He practices dermatopathology privately in Smithtown NY, founding McClain Laboratories, LLC in 2004.
 His most recent work "Thickness of Normal Toenails" was submitted for publication in American Journal of Dermatopathology.